Bud & Travis

-Bud & Travis was an American folk music duo from San Francisco, California, consisting of Bud Dashiell and Travis Edmonson.
+Bud & Travis was an American folk music duo from San Francisco, California, consisting of Bud Dashiell and Travis Edmonson that collaborated from 1958 to 1965.

+History

 Bud & Travis began recording together in 1958; Edmonson was related to Colin Edmonson, whom Dashiell had met while serving in the Korean War.
 Travis Edmonson had previously been a member of the Gateway Singers.
 They released multiple singles and albums and toured widely before splitting in 1965, becoming significant musicians on the folk revival circuit.

+Bud & Travis appeared as the musical act the "coffee house duo" in the 1959 episode of "The M Squad" entitled "The Fire Makers".

 Edmonson and Dashiell reportedly had frequent clashes, and the duo separated from 1960 to 1963.
-During this period Dashiell put out several records with The Kinsmen, and Edmonson put out several solo albums.
-Dashiell went solo after their final breakup in 1965, putting out a solo album in 1968.
+During this period Dashiell issued several records with The Kinsmen, and Edmonson put out several solo albums.
+Dashiell went solo after their final breakup in 1965, releasing an album in 1968.
 He taught late in life, and died in 1989 as a result of a brain tumor.
 Edmonson toured regularly in the 1970s as a solo act.
 He died on May 9, 2009.